 - Income details

 Again, note that the company will also perform a hard credit inquiry to check your credit history and payment history.

 Not sure if a Continental loan is right for you?
 Consider these alternatives.

 If you have bad credit you may think Continental is the best you can do.
 But we recommend looking at other lenders that provide greater transparency into their fees and costs.
 Both lenders below allow you to apply for prequalification.
 Just note that your final terms may change after you submit your full application, which may result in a hard inquiry, as well.

 - Personify: Personify loans also have high interest rates, but it may be a better option because you can apply for prequalification without a hard credit inquiry to get an idea of the interest rate you might receive.
 Personify doesn’t lend in every state, though — so make sure to check availability before applying.

 - OneMain Financial: OneMain Financial’s interest rates can be high, too.
-But this lender notes its range of interest rates on its website, lets you apply for prequalification without a hard credit inquiry, and offers loans with different minimums and maximums — up to $20,000 depending on your state.
+But this lender notes its range of interest rates on its website and lets you apply for prequalification without a hard credit inquiry.